Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 # 6Axis_type2

-Type 2 will be different with respect to axes 1 to 3:
+This type is like the DH example:
 * axis 1 is arbitrary
 * axis 2 and 3 are parallel
 * axes 4 to 6 intersect (i. e. spheric)

 This type allows modeling like the DH model with an X offset of 70 between axis 1 and 2.
-The algorithm is implemented following Dimovski et al.
+The algorithm is implemented following Dimovski et al. The order of calculation is: axis 1 with PK2Dim - 2/3 with PK2Dim, 4/5 with PK2, 6 with PK1.
+PK2Dim uses PK1 and PK3 as subproblem solvers also.

 # configuring gst(0), HST(0), M